WebAhead/master-reference/coursebook/week-2/dom-manipulation-ws.md

 1. Go to [this repl](https://repl.it/@Karyum1/DOM-manipulation-Challenge-A).

+2. Go through the `index.html` file.

-2. Open `exercise.js` and follow the instructions.
+3. Open `exercise.js` and follow the instructions.

 ## What is the DOM?